Neil3108/Neil3108.github.io/README.md

     <img src="image/GIFupload.gif">
     </p>
     <br />
     b.
-Find and select the `index.md` file on your computer and click on **Commit changes** at the bottom of the page to upload the file.
+Find and select the `index.md` file on your computer and click on <strong>Commit changes</strong> at the bottom of the page to upload the file.
     <p align="center">
     <img src="image/CommitChanges.PNG">
     </p>